senaite/senaite.queue/docs/quickstart.rst

 soon as the reserved client finishes processing the task.

 .. note:: If you don't see any change after refreshing the page several times,
-          check that you have the queued reserved client running in background and the reserved user for the queue is properly configured.
+          check that you have the consumer client running in background and the reserved user is properly configured.

 Queue monitoring
 ----------------